Study: Immunotherapy drug Keytruda received FDA approval and showed benefit for treatment of colorectal cancer

 - Should I consider a clinical trial?

 - NCT03607890: Nivolumab and Relatlimab in Advanced MSI-H Cancers Resistant to Prior PD-(L)1 Inhibitor.
-This study evaluates the safety, effectiveness and tolerability of using the drugs nivolumab and relatlimab in patients with high (MSI-H) that were resistant to prior PD-(L)1 therapy.
+This study evaluates the safety, effectiveness and tolerability of the immunotherapy drugs nivolumab and relatlimab in patients with microsatellite instability-high (MSI-H) that resisted prior PD-(L)1 therapy.

-- NCT05253651: Treatment of Colorectal Cancer as First Line Treatment in the Setting.
-This study evaluates whether the drug Tukysa (tucatinib) combined with other cancer drugs is more effective than the standard-of-care treatment in people with colorectal cancer.
+- NCT05253651: Treatment of HER2-positive Colorectal Cancer as First Line Treatment in the Metastatic Setting.
+This study evaluates whether the drug Tukysa (tucatinib) combined with other cancer drugs is more effective than the standard-of-care treatment in people with HER2-positive colorectal cancer.

 Several other clinical trials for patients with colorectal cancer can be found here.